MetPX/sarracenia/doc/sr_subscribe.1.rst

 that always begin with *xs_<username>*, so to save having to specify that each time, one can just set *exchange_suffix kk* which will result in the exchange being set to *xs_<username>_kk* (overriding the *xpublic* default).
+These settings must appear in the configuration file before the corresponding *topic_prefix* and *subtopic* settings.

 subtopic <amqp pattern> (subtopic need to be set)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several topic options may be declared.
+Within an exchange's postings, the subtopic setting narrows the product selection.
 To give a correct value to the subtopic,
 one has the choice of filtering using **subtopic** with only AMQP's limited wildcarding and
 length limited to 255 encoded bytes, or the more powerful regular expression
 based  **accept/reject**  mechanisms described below.
 The difference being that the